 Non-degree studies at the University of Vermont (French), 2001; The American University (International Development), 1992; and at the Darwin Institute of Technology (Introduction to Political Science), 1986.

 George Candler is a truck driver’s kid from Elkhart, Indiana.
-After high school he enlisted in the US Navy ‘Seabees’, deploying to Panama (with Oceanographic Unit Four, deployed aboard USNS Chauvenet), and Okinawa and the Philippines (with Naval Mobile Construction Battalion Three).
+After high school he enlisted in the US Navy ‘Seabees’, deploying to Panama (with Oceanographic Unit Four, deployed aboard USNS Chauvenet), and to Okinawa and the Philippines (with Naval Mobile Construction Battalion Three).

 After discharge he emigrated to Australia, working construction for a few years in the Northern Territory, before moving to Brisbane to complete a B.A. at Griffith University.
 This was followed by a B.Litt(Hons) from Deakin University, completed as an external student while working as a roads engineer for the Ministry of Works in the Kingdom of Tonga, a position arranged through the Australian Volunteers Abroad program.
 After returning to the US he completed a PhD in Public Policy from Indiana University, with dissertation research that looked at the involvement of nonprofit organizations in public policy in the Brazilian states of Santa Catarina and Sergipe.